Leveraging Latent Features for Local Explanations: Methodology

 \section{Methodology}

-We now describe the methodology for generating contrastive explanations for images.
-We first describe how to identify PNs, which involves the key contribution of defining ``addition" for colored images in a meaningful way.
+We now describe our Contrastive Explanations Method using Monotonic Attribute Functions (CEM-MAF) for generating contrastive explanations for images and provide algorithmic details for solving the optimization problems in Algorithm \ref{cemmaf}.
+An implementation is available as part of \url{https://github.com/Trusted-AI/AIX360}. \eat{ We now describe how to identify PNs, which involves the key contribution of defining ``addition" for color images in a meaningful way.
 We then describe how to identify PPs, which also utilizes this notion of adding attributes.
-Finally, we provide algorithmic details for solving the optimization problems in Algorithm \ref{cemmaf}.
+Finally, we provide algorithmic details for solving the optimization problems in Algorithm \ref{cemmaf}.}

-We first introduce some notation.
-Let $\cX$ denote the feasible input space with $(\bx_0,t_0)$ being an example such that $\bx_0 \in \cX$ and $t_0$ is the predicted label obtained from a neural network classifier.
-Let $S$ denote the set of superpixels that partition $\bx_0$ with $\mathcal{M}$ denoting a set of binary masks which when applied to $\bx_0$ produce images $\mathcal{M}(x_0)$ by selecting the corresponding superpixels from $S$.
-Let $M_x$ denote the mask corresponding to image $\bx=M_x(\bx_0)$.

-If $\mathcal{D}(.)$ denotes the data manifold (based on GAN or VAE), then let $z$ denote the latent representation with $z_{x}$ denoting the latent representation corresponding to input $\bx$ such that $\bx=\mathcal{D}(z_{x})$.
-Let $k$ denote the number of (available or learned) interpretable features (latent or otherwise) which represent meaningful concepts (viz. moustache, glasses, smile) and let $g_i(.), \forall i\in \{1, ..., k\},$ be corresponding functions acting on these features with higher values indicating presence of a certain visual concept while lower values indicating its absense.
+Given $k$ (available or learned) interpretable features (latent or otherwise) which represent meaningful concepts (viz. moustache, glasses, smile), let $g_i(.), \forall i\in \{1, ..., k\},$ be corresponding functions acting on these features with higher values indicating presence of a certain visual concept while lower values indicating its absence.
 For example, CelebA has different high-level (interpretable) features for each image such as whether the person has black hair or high cheekbones.
-In this case, we could build binary classifiers for each of the features where a 1 would indicate presence of black hair or high cheekbones, while a zero would mean its absense.
+In this case, we build binary classifiers for each of the features where a 1 indicates presence of black hair or high cheekbones, while a 0 indicates its absence.
 These classifiers would be the $g_i(.)$ functions.
-On the other hand, for datasets with no high-level interpretable features, we could find latents by learning disentangled representations and choose those latents (with ranges) that are interpretable.
-Here the $g_i$ functions would be an identity map or negative identity map depending on which direction adds a certain concept (viz. light colored lesion to a dark lesion).
+On the other hand, for datasets with no high-level features, we find latents by learning disentangled representations and choose those latents that are interpretable.
+Here the $g_i$ functions would be an identity (or negative identity) map depending on which direction adds a certain concept (viz. light to dark colored lesion).
 We note that these attribute functions could be used as latent features for the generator in a causal graph (e.g., \cite{causalgan}), or given a causal graph for the desired attributes, we could learn these functions from the architecture in \cite{causalgan}.